Close

 In this context, it is urgent to better characterize the water quality trajectories of the reservoirs at various scales in order to anticipate their responses to climate change.
 The expected hydrological and thermal changes will contribute to a direct degradation of water quality induced by the acceleration of extreme events (floods and low water levels) and by a global warming that will favor the processes of eutrophication (pollution of aquatic ecosystems when they receive too many nutrients assimilable by algae and when these proliferate without control).

-XtremQuality aims to study the tens of thousands of artificial lakes that are not monitored by the public authorities and whose evolution and impact on aquatic environments are still poorly known.
+Implemented in southwestern France but adaptable to other regions, XtremQuality makes it possible to study the tens of thousands of artificial lakes that are not monitored by the public authorities and whose evolution and impact on aquatic environments are still poorly known.
 The lakes and reservoirs considered in this project, from 1 ha upwards, constitute a fundamental element of the surface water cycle due to their role for ecosystems (maintenance of ecological flows and biodiversity, storage of nutrients, pollutants and sediments) and for society (irrigation, recreation etc.).
 In France, the legal monitoring of water quality (governed by the Water Framework Directive - WFD) concerns only 482 lakes and reservoirs larger than 50 ha) out of more than 100,000 estimated for the entire French territory.
-The service will facilitate policy development for sustainable water resources management, and for the implementation of the Sustainable Development Goals (SDGs), including SDG 6 (clean water and sanitation) and SDG 15 on ecosystems and biodiversity.

 Methodology